cjerdonek/groome-python/README.md

 -------------

 The purpose of this project is to provide a Groome template to kick-start a Python project.
-The template is tailored to the following situation:
+The template is tailor-made for the following situation:

 * the Python project is pure Python (e.g. no C extensions)
 * the project should expose a command-line script

-The rendered template is a ready-to-go, working project.
+Rendering the template creates a working project that is ready-to-go.

-The project template is based on the structure of the code base for [Molt](http://cjerdonek.github.com/molt/), which is the reference implementation for rendering Groome templates.

 Project Features